Difference Between Bridge and Switch

 Main Differences Between Bridge and Switch

-1. Bridge operates the data link layer whereas the switch is a data link layer device.
+1. Bridge operates the data link layer, whereas the switch is a data link layer device.

-2. A bridge acts as a repeater, whereas a switch simply sends data to devices that require it.
+2. A bridge acts as a repeater, whereas a switch sends data to devices that require it.

-4. The bridge is used for interconnecting two LANs. the switch is used to perform error checking before forwarding the data.
+4. The bridge is used for interconnecting two LANs.
+The switch is used to perform error checking before forwarding the data.

-5. Bridge connects two-lane segments. the switch filters packets based on MAC addresses.
+5. Bridge connects two-lane segments.
+The switch filters packets based on MAC addresses.

 References